dlindahl/network_executive/README.md

 # Network Executive

-An experimental application used to drive displays hung around an office.
+An experimental Rails engine used to drive displays hung around an office.

 ## Installation